flibber-hk/HollowKnight.RandoPlus/README.md

 * Enable dark room tolls and the No Eyes fight.

 ### Delete Areas
-Squishes all randomized locations into seven randomly selected map areas, which will always include Dirtmouth and the starting area, and will always exclude White Palace if Randomization in White Palace is disabled.
+Squishes all randomized locations into 7 randomly selected map areas, which will always include Dirtmouth and the starting area, and will always exclude White Palace if Randomization in White Palace is disabled.
 - The selected areas will be displayed in the inventory focus tracker.
 - Randomized locations outside the selected areas will all receive Lumafly Escape items, which will not count for in-game completion percentage.